 Compared to people who don’t vape, those who do are at a higher risk of encountering complications with oral health, developing heart disease or angina, or suffering a heart attack or a stroke.

 Aside from physiological effects, other risks come with vaping.
 Over the years there have been numerous reports of vape pens exploding and causing physical—at times severe—harm to users.
 People have suffered thermal burns, chemical burns, and damage to bone and tissue.
 Some injuries have required extensive surgery.

 One demographic that has been hit particularly hard by the damaging effects of vaping is young people.
-Vaping among those below the age of 25 has increased exponentially in recent years.
+Vaping has increased exponentially among people under 25 in recent years.
 A 2015 report from the U.S. surgeon general stated that, among high schoolers, vaping increased by a staggering 900 percent.

 But we’re starting to see just how damaging vaping can be to those who are still growing and developing.
 Increasingly, we’re seeing reports of teens and young adults suddenly stricken with lung injury and other illnesses.
-Hundreds have been hospitalized, and the Center for Disease and Control has already reported 12 deaths in 10 states.
+Thousands have been hospitalized, and, as of February 2020, the Center for Disease and Control has reported 68 deaths in 29 states.

 That has to change, and one way we can do that is by holding these companies accountable through the court of law.
 At the Villarreal & Begum Law Firm, our e-cigarette injury lawyers are prepared to advocate for anyone who has been impacted by this harmful practice.
 Whether you suffered physical injury through a malfunctioning product or experienced a decline in health due to usage, our team wants to help you get compensated.
 Contact us today.
 Together we can help ensure that vaping companies are held to a higher standard and people don’t suffer undue harm from using their products.